-- The remaining top 75 % of pre-screen scores will be invited for phase II interview. - For PGY2 Critical Care prescreening, candidates will not be invited to interview if the total rubric score is less than 10 or if any letter of recommendation assigns "do not recommend" for recommendation concerning admission. - The remaining top 75 % of pre-screen scores will be invited for Phase II interview. - Applicant will be scored and ranked based on their interview and application materials - RAC approved rank-order list will be submitted to National Matching Service - To ensure applicants are eligible for pharmacist licensure in West Virginia, Human Resources will verify that applicants are graduates or candidates for graduation from an ACPE-accredited degree program.
+- Applicants will be ranked in order of highest to lowest pre-screen score with the top scoring applicants being offered an interview until all interview slots are filled - For PGY2 Critical Care prescreening, candidates will not be invited to interview if the total rubric score is less than 10 or if any letter of recommendation assigns "do not recommend" for recommendation concerning admission. - A maximum of 6 interviews will be offered per available position - Applicants will be ranked in order of highest to lowest pre-screen score with the top scoring applicants being offered an interview until all interview slots are filled - Applicants will be scored and ranked based on their interview and application materials - RAC approved rank-order list will be submitted to National Matching Service - To ensure applicants are eligible for pharmacist licensure in West Virginia, Human Resources will verify that applicants are graduates or candidates for graduation from an ACPE-accredited degree program.
 The RPD will keep the resident's diploma on file. - Early commitment policy - Cabell Huntington Hospital (CHH) has the option to promote current CHH postgraduate year 1 (PGY1) pharmacy resident(s) into a PGY2 residency program in advance of the National Matching Service (NMS) when the residency program and resident have satisfied the following conditions: - The resident is a current PGY1 resident in a PGY1 residency offered by the same sponsor as the PGY2 residency (e.g., the same or an affiliated organization). - The PGY1 and PGY2 residencies will be continuous years of employment for the resident. - The residency program and position are currently registered for the Match.
 Note: the current PGY1 resident does not have to be registered currently for the Match. - The residency program has provided complete and accurate information to the resident concerning the position, including all organizational, residency and program policies related to eligibility requirements for appointment.
 The residency program and the resident understand that appointment of the resident to the program may be contingent on the resident satisfying these eligibility requirements. - A letter of agreement from the NMS committing the PGY2 residency position to a current PGY1 resident must be completed and signed by both the PGY2 residency program director (RPD) and the PGY1 resident and must be received at NMS along with payment by the NMS early commitment deadline.
 The letter of agreement and deadline are available at www.natmatch.com/ashprmp. - By signing the letter of agreement, the residency program agrees to have the position withdrawn from the Match, and will not submit any rankings for the position in the Match.
 The residency program has provided on the letter of agreement the updated number of positions that it will offer in the Match, excluding the position being committed to the resident.
 If the number of positions remaining in the Match for this program as indicated on the letter of agreement has been reduced to zero, the program understands and agrees that the residency program will be withdrawn from the Match.